khankhushi/Moosic/README.md

  This repository is organised as:
  - [app](/app.py) This file contain the setup of final web app.
  - [model](/model.h5) This file contains the trained model.
+ - [Emotion Detection](./Emotion%20Detection) This folder contains python scripts to train the model.

 ### Future Scope
+- Deploying the web app.
 - Integration of an inbuilt music player using  SpotiPy library, with spotify authentication.
 - Addition of more gestures, and control of volume using gesture detection.
 - Improved Reliablity and addition of User Feedback